v8/v8.dev/src/docs/torque.md

 ## Files

 Torque code is packaged in individual source files.
-Each source file consists of a series of declarations, which themselves can optionally wrapped in a module declaration to separate the namespaces of declarations.
+Each source file consists of a series of declarations, which themselves can optionally wrapped in a namespace declaration to separate the namespaces of declarations.
 The grammar for a `.tq` file is as follows:

 <pre><code class="language-grammar">Declaration :
   AbstractTypeDeclaration